alexplazas/MIT18S191_XGrade/README.md

 **Course page can be found [here](https://computationalthinking.mit.edu/Fall20/).**

 The following repository consists of homework solutions for the course MIT 18.S191: Introduction to Computational Thinking.
 Homework files are stored in directories corresponding to the homework week.
+Original, incomplete assignments are named "hw" followed by the week (ex. hw0).
+It is recommended that completed assignments are saved along with initials or another unique identifier (ex.
+JohnSmithHomework0).
 Users can checkout files from the directories and compare answers, suggest changes, and collaborate.